routes.yaml file overrides configuration settings involving indirector termini, and allows termini to be set in greater detail than

 --- master: facts: terminus: puppetdb cache: yaml

-routes.yaml file is a YAML hash.
+routes.yaml file should be a YAML hash.

-user), and its value is another hash.
+user), and its value should be another hash.

 cache.
 The value of each of these keys should be the name of a valid terminus for the indirection named above.